LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

   --dump-resources <filename>.json
               Extract --dump-resource args from the specified json file.
 The format for the json file is documented in detail in the gfxreconstruct documentation.
+  --dump-resources-image-format <format>
+                        Image file format to use for image resource dumping.
+                        Available formats are:
+                            bmp         Bitmap file format.
+This is the default format. png         Png file format.
   --dump-resources-before-draw
               In addition to dumping gpu resources after the CmdDraw, CmdDispatch and CmdTraceRays calls specified by the --dump-resources argument, also dump resources before those calls.